theophinetheodore/theophinetheodore.github.io/content/thoughts/my 2-min hyprland adventure..md

 ah no.
 i *really, really* don't wanna go there.

+hyprland's ram usage was like 1.2 gigs or something. at least in my pc. but if i were to add a panel, notification system, scripts and all that, i would end up with ram usage of KDE plasma, which is like 1.6 gigs at idle. and KDE plasma does so much more. so it's not worth an effort anyway.

 one could say KDE plasma made me lazy?, but i'd say KDE is as comfy as home.